ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 	As long as a test is related to a particular feature or a plugin, it should be put into the <code>adapters/</code>, <code>core/</code>, or <code>plugins/</code> directory.
 Ticket tests are most difficult to manage so the <code>tickets/</code> directory should only contain the tests that do not match any of these primary locations.
 </p>

-Apart from the directories mentioned above, the main `tests` directory or any subdirectory may contain three special folders:
+Apart from the directories mentioned above, the main `tests/` directory or any subdirectory may contain three special folders:

 * `_assets/` &ndash; contains all assets used by the tests and the files that the tests need, like images, external libraries (like MathJax, jQuery.form), dialogs, mocks.
 * `_helpers/` &ndash; contains all functions used to test, tools for testing, test generators.
 * `_docs/` &ndash; contains notes about how tests work.
 It is rarely used as more often test documentation is located in the same file and inserted as a code comment.

-Every file which is not placed in any of these special directories is considered a test.
+Every file which is not placed in any of these special directories is considered a test file.

 ## Creating Your Own Test

-To create a new CKEditor test, you need to put a JavaScript file into any of the CKEditor `tests` subdirectories (`adapters/`, `core/`, `plugins/` or `tickets/`).
+To create a new CKEditor test, you need to put a JavaScript file into any of the CKEditor `tests/` subdirectories (`adapters/`, `core/`, `plugins/` or `tickets/`).
 Such file will be automatically added to the list of tests.

-To improve tests filtering, every test file starts with tags, marked using `bender-tags`.
-Each editor test needs two tags: `editor` and `unit`.
+To improve tests filtering, test file may start with list of tags, marked using `bender-tags` meta comment.
 Additionally, every folder in the test's path is automatically added as a filter, so for example if you created a test for the jQuery adapter and placed it in the `tests/adapters/jquery` directory, you do not need to add `adapters` and `jquery` to the tags list.

 ### Test Requirements

-In every test you can specify the list of plugins which will be loaded in this test by using `bender-ckeditor-plugins`.
+In every test you can specify the list of plugins which will be loaded in this test by using `bender-ckeditor-plugins` meta comment.
 Remember that loading redundant plugins will increase the time consumed by the test.

 Please note that some CKEditor plugins are needed for reasons that might not be immediately obvious, for example:

 * [IFrame Editing Area](http://ckeditor.com/addon/wysiwygarea) (`wysiwygarea`) &ndash; skipping this plugin will prevent the editor from firing the [instanceReady](#!/api/CKEDITOR.editor-event-instanceReady) event and many others.
+Though, this plugin is loaded automatically if using the Editor Bot.
-* [Editor Toolbar](http://ckeditor.com/addon/toolbar) (`toolbar`) &ndash; needed for executing commands.
+* [Editor Toolbar](http://ckeditor.com/addon/toolbar) (`toolbar`) &ndash; needed for enabling features that rely on the [Advanced Content Filter](#!/guide/plugin_sdk_integration_with_acf).
 * [Undo](http://ckeditor.com/addon/undo) (`undo`) &ndash; needed to fire the [change](#!/api/CKEDITOR.editor-event-change) event.
 * [Basic Styles](http://ckeditor.com/addon/basicstyles) (`basicstyles`) &ndash; needed to preserve basic text formatting in your test HTML, otherwise [Advanced Content Filter](#!/guide/dev_advanced_content_filter) will remove all `<strong>`, `<em>`, `<u>` tags and so on.